teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 down delivery so much that the business is impacted, leading to layoffs or overseas contractors because development has... become... so... hard.

-    By _technology_, I'm refering to languages, frameworks, systems, and tooling that developers will use to do their job everyday.
+> By _technology_, I'm referring to languages, frameworks, systems, and tooling
+> that developers will use to do their job everyday.

 Technology decisions can be given the rigor and explicit nature of other business decisions with a structured document.
 There are many such structures to